What a bizarre time to jump from a safe job at Google to a Series A start-up.

 What if you didn’t have to replace those systems and could just enhance them with the mobile solutions you need?
 A platform that makes it easy for you to create simple mobile apps, deploy to your employees, and adjust those apps quickly as your requirements change.

-That’s what Turbo Systems is delivering to field service companies like United Services Technologies (UST) which services commercial food equipment in major grocery stores such as Whole Foods, Ralphs and Albertsons.
+That’s what Appify is delivering to field service companies like United Services Technologies (UST) which services commercial food equipment in major grocery stores such as Whole Foods, Ralphs and Albertsons.
 UST is one of the companies supporting the essential businesses that we need to keep running as the rest of us stay home.
-They have created a Turbo app to help give employees visibility into parts inventory and manage their work orders.
+They have created a Appify app to help give employees visibility into parts inventory and manage their work orders.
 And over time, they intend to create more mobile apps to help their field technicians connect with customers.

-Turbo makes it easy to engage employees with user-friendly apps that help get work done.
+Appify makes it easy to engage employees with user-friendly apps that help get work done.
 It’s as simple as that.

 So that’s why I’m here.
 The people, the customers, and the product feels right to me.
 And just like Box, Elastic, and Looker, I know I can lead this company to success.